tmackoy/viewSq/README.md

 3. Copy the file "Calculate_rdf_stats_py.py" to /usr/local/lib/vmd/scripts/python

-Ensure Python 3.* is the default python.

 Invoke VMD and look for the plug-in under Extensions->Analysis.

+Ensure Python 3.* is the default.
+If VMD asks for a path to Python, the following may work:  /usr/bin/python3.

 ### OSX ###

-Due to memory restrictions, in order to reasonably use viewSq with over ~10,000 atoms in Mac OS you will probably want to use a 64-bit VMD version.
-The [VMD website](https://www.ks.uiuc.edu/Development/Download/download.cgi?PackageName=VMD) may offer some 64-bit versions.

-1. Add the following line to /Applications/VMD 1.9.3.app/Contents/vmd/scripts/loadplugins.tcl
+1. Add the following line to /Applications/VMD 1.9.3.app/Contents/vmd/scripts/vmd/loadplugins.tcl

 vmd_install_extension viewsq      viewsq_tk_cb    "Analysis/viewSq"